oroinc/documentation/commerce/frontstore_guide/navigation/index.rst

 **Page Navigation**

-If you have a lot of records, they all may not fit in one data page.
+If you have a lot of records, they all may not fit on one data page.
 In this case, use the pager block in the center above the view table.

 In the pager block, you can see the page that you are currently on, the total number of data pages and the total number of records in the view table.